 John Ferguson.
 Ceylon and her planting enterprise in tea, cacao, cardamoms, cinchona, coconut, and areca palms: a field for the investment of British capital and energy: giving opinions of a number of planters of diversified experience in the colony : also, estimates of the outlay on, and return from, a variety of products.
 Colombo: AM & J Ferguson, 1885 [Foreign and Commonwealth Office Historical Collection SB108.S72 CEY]

 Samuel Nicholas.
 A handbook on Ceylon “The Wonderland of the East”.
 H.W.
-Cave & Co: Colombo, 1939 [Foreign and Commonwealth Office Historical Collection DS489 NIC]
+Cave & Co: Colombo, 1939 [Foreign, Commonwealth and Development Office Historical Collection DS489 NIC]

 Official handbook and catalogue of the Ceylon Court.
-London: William Clowes & Sons Ltd., 1886 [Foreign and Commonwealth Office Historical Collection T696.G1 COL]
+London: William Clowes & Sons Ltd., 1886 [Foreign, Commonwealth and Development Office Historical Collection T696.G1 COL]

 RB Tytler.
 The position and prospects of coffee production as affecting the value of Ceylon coffee estates.
-Aberdeen: Free Press Printing Company, 1879 [Foreign and Commonwealth Office Historical Collection HD9199.S722 TYT]
+Aberdeen: Free Press Printing Company, 1879 [Foreign, Commonwealth and Development Office Historical Collection HD9199.S722 TYT]

 DW Wickramasinghe & CD Cameron.
 ‘British capital, Ceylonese land, Indian labour: The imperialism and colonialism of evolution of tea plantations in Sri Lanka’.
 Critical Management Studies Conference (Management and Organizational History), Cambridge.
 Vol. 4, 2005